-A program requesting applicant status must send its written application to the CCNE office.
+A program requesting new applicant status must submit its written application to CCNE.
 The application is reviewed by CCNE staff, and, if needed, by the CCNE Executive Committee in order to determine completeness of the application and readiness of the program to initiate the accreditation review process.

 A request for new applicant status will be accepted at any time, but new applicants should understand that once a program is accepted as a new applicant, the program must proceed toward accreditation.
 Specifically, a new applicant must submit a complete self-study document and host an on-site evaluation by CCNE within 2 years of the date of acceptance as a new applicant; failure to do so will result in termination of new applicant status.

-- Procedures for Accreditation of Baccalaureate & Graduate Degree Nursing Programs (Amended April 28, 2012)
+- Procedures for Accreditation of Baccalaureate and Graduate Programs (Amended November 18, 2014

 To be used for baccalaureate and graduate nursing programs hosting an on-site evaluation after January 1, 2014.

 - Fee Structure